 - Offering programs and initiatives that build two-way relationships between your organization and academic researchers.

 Policy Fellowship Program

 This three-day program of intensive meetings for mid- to senior-level decision makers in government, industry, and the non-profit sector is tailored to help meet the individual organization’s challenges and to provide an opportunity to exchange ideas with the world-class researchers on the University of Guelph campus.

 New in 2018, the objective of this program is to build relationships with researchers and other participants who are looking to address some of the agri-food and biodiversity sectors’ most complex issues.

 Contact staff for more information.

 The Arrell Food Institute (AFI) is organizing a series of ten workshops that will unite stakeholders from government, industry and other organizations with University of Guelph researchers.

-The goal of these events is to explore the big-picture, complex issues facing the agriculture and agri-food sector and to develop white papers on the state of science and practice on each of these issues.
+The goal of these events is to explore the big-picture, complex issues facing the agriculture and agri-food sector and to develop discussion papers on the state of science and practice on each of these issues.
 The workshops will also initiate a conversation among researchers and stakeholders about the challenges and opportunities being experienced globally in areas such as health and food, food systems, and emerging innovations in the food ecosystem.